NixOS/rfcs/process/0093-rfc-categories.md

 The detailed design does not require further exemplification, since it is intended to be an authors personal best judgment without significant backlash on the categorization that drives the categorization, not a specific set of criteria.
-I don't think its feasible to develop such fixed set of creteria herin in a meaningful way.
+I don't think its feasible to develop such fixed set of criteria herein in a meaningful way.

 # Drawbacks
 [drawbacks]: #drawbacks